apache/cordova-plugin-file/README.md

 Before you can use the File plugin APIs, you must get access to the file system using `requestFileSystem`.
 When you do this, you can request either persistent or temporary storage.
 Persistent storage will not be removed unless permission is granted by the user.

 When you get file system access, access is granted for the sandboxed file system only (the sandbox limits access to the app itself), not for general access to any file system location on the device.
-For more information about location-specific URLs, see _Where to Store Files_.

 Here is a request for persistent storage.